 Masters’ Thesis

 These are pages from my masters’ degree thesis.
 I invented the subject, and carried out all of the literary and scientific research myself.
 The title of the project was: “Analysing with engineering and geospatial methods the feasibility of towing offshore wind turbine blades ashore to reduce cost of decommissioning.”
-After a year of high-performance marine craft, I was realizing that my interests lay more in the “mediocre-performance-good-for-planet” engineering.
-I wanted to use the knowledge that I had learned in class but apply it to something ocean and climate focused.
+After a year of high-performance marine craft, I was realizing that my interests lay also in sustainable engineering.

 Material Science